Strategies for Arts & Humanities Federal Grants

 - NEH Fellowships (as of July 2020).
 These fellowships are awarded to individuals.
 They can support up to a 1-year term of work and a maximum of $60,000.
 The typical product of these awards has been a single-authored book, but they can also support work to create a digital publication, digital project, article, or translation.
 These are the bread and butter awards of the humanities, in fact in many disciplines when you hear of someone “getting an NEH,” this is the program that has given an award.
-These awards are very difficult to get—typically NEH receives more than 1,000 applications and awards around 80 fellowships, meaning about 7% are funded—and are accurately described as highly prestigious national “awards,” not just any old fellowship.
+These awards are very difficult to get—typically NEH receives more than 1,000 applications and awards around 80 fellowships, meaning about 7% are funded—and are accurately described as highly prestigious, national awards.

 I selected the above programs based on what I presumed would be of potential interest to the webinar audience, which was made of faculty, staff, and students at the University of Michigan.